ConPaaS-team/conpaas/docs/userguide.rst

 When a service is scaled down by removing OSDs, the data of those OSDs is migrated to the remaining OSDs.
 Always make sure there is enough free space for this operation to succeed.
 Otherwise you risk data loss.
-The download_manifest operation of the XtreemFS service will also shut the service down.
-This behaviour might differ from other ConPaaS services, but is necessary to avoid copying the whole filesystem (which would be a very expensive operation).
-This might change in future releases.

 .. _the-generic-service: